vedinrs/ThimbleberryGenomeAssembly/workflow.md

 ## Quality assurance

 Use FastQC to verify high quality reads.
 Create a new directory and cd into it to store FastQC outputs.
-Then, run FastQC on the newly downloaded fastq files:
+Then, run FastQC on the newly downloaded fastq files in a job:

 ```
+#!/bin/bash

+#SBATCH --time=1:00:00
+#SBATCH --mem=30Gb
+#SBATCH --account=
+#SBATCH --out=fastqc-raw-reads.out

+cd /project/def-mtodesco/vschimma/thimbleberry/

 module load fastqc

-fastqc --outdir [path-to-dir]/fastqc-out [path-to-dir]/raw-data/*.fastq
+fastqc -o /fastqc-outfiles /raw-data/*.fastq
 ```